'I was convinced I was going to die'

 Video

-The inquests into the deadly 2017 terror attack at London Bridge begin on 7 May.

-A survivor from London Bridge and a woman caught up in the Parsons Green blast that year have been speaking candidly about what happened to them - and how a little preparation can really help in a dangerous situation.
+A London Bridge attack survivor and a woman caught up in the Parsons Green tube blast look back on their experiences.

 -